syncfusion-content/wpf-docs/wpf/SfDiagram/Overview.md

-Please refer to the Overview Sample from the following link.
+Refer to the Overview Sample from the following link.

 Sample Link: